Tondeptrai23/e-commerce-api/src/v2/document/docs/feature.md

 ## Key Features

--   **Advanced Search and Filtering**: Admins can search across the product database or order history using multiple criteria, including product attributes, SKU, price range, order status, customer information, and date range.
+-   **Advanced Search and Filtering**: Admins can perform searches across any resource (e.g., products, orders, users) using multiple criteria tailored to each resource type.
+For instance:
+    -   **Products**: Search by attributes, SKU, price range, availability, and other product-specific details.
+    -   **Orders**: Filter by order status, customer information, date range, and order total.
+    -   **Users**: Filter by registration date, account status, email, or other identifying details.
--   **Sorting and Pagination**: The interface supports sorting by various fields (e.g., price, popularity, inventory levels) and includes pagination for handling large datasets.
+-   **Sorting and Pagination**: The interface supports sorting by relevant fields for each resource and includes pagination to efficiently handle large datasets across the application.

 ## Example Use Case

 The API features a robust filtering, sorting, and pagination system that empowers administrators to efficiently search and manage resources such as products, orders, and customers.
-For instance, an admin can easily locate all orders containing a specific product by applying filters based on product attributes or SKU.

 The interface also includes support for comparison operators like `>`, `<`, `>=`, `<=`, `=`, and `!=`, allowing admins to conduct more detailed searches.
-They can filter products based on inventory levels to identify those with stock counts below a certain threshold or pinpoint orders that exceed a particular total amount.
-Additionally, admins can utilize the LIKE operator for string fields, facilitating partial matches in product names, customer names, or order ID.
+Additionally, admins can utilize the `LIKE` operator for string fields, facilitating partial matches in product names, customer names, or order ID.

 For example, admin can do the following: